7UKECREAT0R/MCCompiled/Tutorials/2aConstants.md

 Preprocessor variables can be overwritten, added to, multiplied with, compared, and so much more which will be gone over in the next section.

 # Actual Constants
 Constants work similarly to preprocessor variables, but there's a lot more of them and they are only evaluated once at compile time.
 Defined constants are placed in the `definitions.def` file.
 If you take a look at the contents of it, you'll notice there's a lot going on.
-There are both `CATEGORY`ies and definitions that look like `X IS Y`.
+There are both `CATEGORY`s and definitions that look like `X IS Y`.
 These constants specify things that help shorten and make your code more readable.
 For example, setting red wool as `[wool: red]` rather than `14` helps you know "oh yeah, this is red wool!"
 Speaking of which, the way to reference ANY of the constants you find you want to use is just to put `[category: query]` anywhere in your code.
 They are case insensitive too so use uppercase, lowercase, all the cases!<br /><br />

 You can even define your own if you want.
 Just make sure the keywords like `CATEGORY` and `IS` are uppercase.
 ```